felixrieseberg/windows95/README.md

 640x480 @ 256 colors before starting DOS games - just like in the good ol' days.

 ## How's the code?
 This only works well by accident and was mostly a joke.
 The code quality is accordingly.
+Thus it should not be used for anything other than personal amusement.

 ## Credits